emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has decent sorting options, but more discoverability options would be nice. ⚠️
 1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
+1. Site does have a custom player. ✔️

 ***
-## StigStream
+## StreamFlix
-### Score: 19/24
+### Score: 21/26
 1. Streams load very fast. ✔️
-1. The content is 1080p+ and allows switching to lower quality. ✔️
+1. Has 1080p content and can be lowered. ✔️
-1. Finds popular things with no issue, including older content. ✔️
+1. Finds streams consistently for both new and old content. ✔️
-1. Has 4 servers but does not autoswitch when one fails. ⚠️
+1. Has 5 servers, and does auto-switch if one fails. ✔️
 1. Site does not have episode auto-next. ❌
-1. Sites UI is good, feels very modern. ✔️
+1. UI is good, feels modern, shows results as you type. ✔️
-1. Has built in subs for most content and allows adjustments. ✔️
+1. Has built in subs for most content + allows adjustments. ✔️
 1. It has movies, shows and anime. ✔️
-1. Site has continue watching + history when you make account. ✔️
+1. Site has history + watchlists. ✔️
-1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Has content sorting, collections, and recommendations based on what people watch. ✔️
-1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
+1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
 1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌

 ***
-## Autoembed
+## Flicker
-### Score: 18/24
+### Score: 20/26
 1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
+1. Site has 1080p and can be switched. ✔️
-1. Finds streams consistently for both new and old content. ✔️
+1. Good for both new and old content. ✔️
-1. Has 6 english and 3 non eng servers, but does not auto-switch if ones fails. ⚠️
+1. Site has 9 servers, and it does auto-switch when one fails. ✔️
-1. Site does not have episode auto-next. ❌
+1. Site does have episode auto-next (server 6). ✔️
-1. UI is solid, feels very modern. ✔️
+1. UI and player are nice, search shows results as you type. ✔️
-1. Site has subtitles for most content. ✔️
+1. Has subs for most content and allows adding your own and adjusting. ✔️
-1. It has movies, shows and anime. ✔️
+1. Has movies, shows and anime. ✔️
-1. Site does have watchlist when you signup. ✔️
+1. Site does not have watch lists, continue watching or history. ❌
-1. Site has decent sorting options, but more discoverability options would be nice. ⚠️
+1. Has collections and AI recommendations, but is still a bit lacking in terms of sorting. ⚠️
-1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
+1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
-1. Site looks good + works well on mobile. ✔️
+1. Site works well, but doesn't look too great on mobile. ⚠️
+1. Site does not have a custom player. ❌

+Community Favorites: 🌟

 ***
 ## catflix
-### Score: 18/24
+### Score: 20/26
 1. Streams load very fast. ✔️
 1. Content is 1080p, but it can't be lowered. ⚠️
 1. Finds streams consistently for both new and old content. ✔️